How to Tenderize Steak (Pro Tips & Techniques)

 Want to know how to tenderize steak like a professional?
 Maybe you have budget cuts of beef that need tenderizing?
-You might have seen people pounding steak with a wooden or metal mallet.
+You might have seen people pounding a steak with a wooden or metal mallet.
 This isn’t the only way to tenderize steak!

 Why Should You Tenderize Steak?